simonhmartin/twisst2/README.md

 #### Starting from unphased (or phased) genotypes

-In standard usage, `twisst2` takes as input a modified vcf file that contains a `DC` field, giving the count of derived alleles for each individual at each site.
+To perform tree inference and topology weighting, `twisst2` takes as input a modified vcf file that contains a `DC` field, giving the count of derived alleles for each individual at each site.

 Once you have a vcf file for your genotype data, make the modified version using `sticcs` (this needs to be installed, see above):
 ```bash